ctuning/ck-tensorflow/README.md

 for tedious and repetitive tasks such as detecting and installing different TensorFlow versions, models and data sets across diverse platforms and running AI/ML workflows in a unified way.

-**CK is a collaborative project and not a magic ;)** - if some third-party automation fails or misses some functionality (software detection, package installation, bechmarking and autotuning workflow, etc), the CK concept is to continuously and collaboratively improve such reusable components!
+Note that if some third-party automation fails or misses some functionality (software detection, package installation, bechmarking and autotuning workflow, etc), the CK concept is to continuously and collaboratively improve such reusable components!
-Please provide your feedback and report bugs via GitHub issues or get in touch with the community via [public CK mailing list](https://groups.google.com/forum/#!forum/collective-knowledge)!
+Please provide your feedback and report bugs via GitHub issues or get in touch with the community using this [public CK mailing list](https://groups.google.com/forum/#!forum/collective-knowledge)!

 # Installation